 Postpartum hair loss isn’t something most mothers think about while they’re expecting, but it’s a very common occurrence that happens to 40-50% of new moms.
 However, like most changes you experience during pregnancy, this type of hair loss is temporary.

-Read on to discover when postpartum hair loss starts, along with helpful information and tips on managing postpartum hair loss so you can get back to a fabulous head of healthy hair ASAP.
+Read on to discover when postpartum hair loss starts, along with helpful information and tips.
+Plus, what products you can use to encourage thicker looking hair.

 When Should I Expect Postpartum Hair Loss to Start?